RPT-Wall St Week Ahead-Spring fever brings hope for U.S. earnings

 "If we were to have a set of earnings releases that were well off expectations to the downside, that could create hesitation in the market."

-A few themes will dominate this week: The outlook for China, the rotation to slower-growing stocks, and results from high-flying trading favorites.
+A few themes will dominate in the coming week: The outlook for China, the rotation to slower-growing stocks, and results from high-flying trading favorites.

 S&P 500 companies' first-quarter earnings are projected to have increased 1.7 percent from a year ago, Thomson Reuters data showed.
 The forecast is down sharply from the start of the year, when profit growth was estimated at 6.5 percent, but has climbed from a low of 0.6 percent reached on Wednesday.